snapmeasureai/website/README.md

 <br>
 <strong>99% Accurate AI Body Measurements for the Perfect Fit</strong></h3>

-SnapMeasure helps customers find their perfect fit when ordering online.
-Using AI technology, it analyzes a few photos or a short video to determine the circumference and length of each body part accurately.
+SnapMeasure makes finding your perfect fit online easy.

+With advanced AI, SnapMeasure accurately determines your measurements from just a few photos or a short video.
 The average error is only 7.0 mm (0.27 in).

-Any body type, skin complexion, body pose, or user background can be accommodated by SnapMeasure.
+SnapMeasure works with any body type, skin tone, pose, or background.

 Try the free demo at <a href="https://demo.snapmeasureai.com.">demo.snapmeasureai.com</a>.